Sir Archibald Hector McIndoe(1900-1960), Plastic surgeon

 Sitter in 4 portraits

-Born in New Zealand, he came to London in 1930 and became a Fellow of the Royal College of Surgeons (1932).
-In 1939 as consultant to the RAF, McIndoe organised the Queen Victoria Hospital, East Grinstead, for the rehabilitation of injured airmen and air-raid casualties: his skill in remodelling burnt faces and limbs was renowned.
+Born in New Zealand, McIndoe came to London and became a Fellow of the Royal College of Surgeons in 1932.
+As consultant to the RAF, in 1939 he organised the Queen Victoria Hospital, East Grinstead, to become a rehabilitation centre for injured airmen and air-raid casualties.
+His skill in remodelling burnt faces and limbs was renowned.
 McIndoe was Vice-President of the Royal College of Surgeons (1948-60), and a founder of the British Association of Plastic Surgeons.
-Richard Hillary recalled 'behind his horn-rimmed spectacles a pair of tired, friendly eyes regarded me speculatively'.
+Operated on by McIndoe, the Spitfire pilot Richard Hillary recalled that 'behind his horn-rimmed spectacles a pair of tired, friendly eyes regarded me speculatively'.

 Watch a film clip on the sitter from the BBC Archive in the Media section below